Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

     sh run_script_linux.sh

 Single brain registration will finish in about 0.5 hours (If the default parameters are chosen).
 If you only want to register a certain mouse brain, you can delete the content of other mouse brain registrations in the script.
-For example, if you only want to register the fMOST mouse brain, you can delete lines 26 to 44 of the script 'run_script_windows.bat'.
+For example, if you only want to register the fMOST mouse brain, you can delete lines 26 to 44 of the script `run_script_windows.bat`.

 ### Registration result
-For all modals, sample data registration results will be saved in './demo/Registration_sample_data/result/'.
+For all modals, sample data registration results will be saved in `./demo/Registration_sample_data/result/`.
-For example, fMOST mouse brain, enter the './demo/Registration_sample_data/result/fMOST/' path and you can get the following files:
+For example, fMOST mouse brain, enter the `./demo/Registration_sample_data/result/fMOST/` path and you can get the following files:
 * global registration result
 >  1. fMOST_18458_raw_RPM.v3draw
       fMOST_18458_raw_RPM_tar.marker